-how to be vulnerable in dating
+how to be vulnerable with a man

 Vulnerability is one of my favorite topics.
 Since reading Brené Brown’s The Gifts of Imperfection last year, I have been obsessed with understanding it better and teaching it to my clients.

 And the more I understand vulnerability, the more I realize that it is what helped me be successful in my own adult romantic relationships.

 In my early twenties, I used to be very hesitant when it came to being myself.
 I avoided speaking up for my needs and wants because I wanted to please.
 I thought that the more I agreed to what he likes, the less likely he would leave, right?